EXPRESSCLUSTER/Oracle-Database/OracleDatabaseMirrorCluster.md

     > sqlplus system/<password>@SID1PDB
     ```

-9. Stop a listener service
+9. Change the Startup Type of Oracle services and listener services to **Manual**
     ```bat
-    LSNRCTL> stop listener
+    > services.msc
     ```

-10. Stop OracleService and move a failover group to a stand-by server
+10. Stop an OracleService and a listener service
+    - e.g. `OracleServiceSID1` and `OracleOraDB12Home1TNSListener`

 ##### On Secondary server
 11. Create a listener service in the same way as a primary server, but **please skip the step 6**.
-12. Stop OracleService and listerner service, and move a failover group to a primary server
+12. Confirm that OracleService and listerner service are being stopped, and move a failover group to a primary server

 ### Change service configurations